 The detailed map of Sand Specialty Plants that was developed in 2011 contains sensitive information.
-The map that will be available to the public is the generalized map included in this plan (Figure 9) minus the concentrations of Sand Specialty Plants.
-The map that will be used in the field is the detailed 24" x 36" version of that map including the polygons of Sand Specialty species.
+The map that will be available to the public is the generalized map included in this plan (Figure 5) minus the concentrations of Sand Specialty Plants.
+The map that will be used in the field is a detailed 24" x 36" version of that map including the polygons of Sand Specialty species.

-Regretably, the District's GIS specialist unexpectedly developed a fatal heart condition during the preparation of this plan.
-Given his passing, Figure 9 was drawn by hand.
+Regrettably, the District's GIS specialist passed away unexpectedly during the preparation of this plan.
+Given his passing, Figure 5 was drawn by hand.
 The current map needs one deletion on the 11 x 17 version -- the layer showing Dense Sand Specialty Plants.
 The map also needs several additions: